-b) A Non Pro may also apply to the Board for dispensation to work as a Professional trainer for a period of twelve months to assess their viability as a Professional trainer.
-After completion of his/her term, the applicant may reapply to the Board for a Non Pro Card, and if granted, they will be Open Non Pro status.
+b.
+A Non-Pro may also apply to the Board for dispensation to work as a Professional trainer for a period of twelve months to assess their viability as a Professional trainer.
+After completion of his/her term, the applicant may re-apply to the Board for a Non-Pro Card, and, if granted, they will have Open Non-Pro status.
 No breaks will be allowed during this dispensation, and no further dispensations will be allowed.